blue bulletin from bcidaho

 Avoid fall risks

-According to the Office of Disease Prevention and Promotion, more than 1 in 4 older adults fall each year.
-Learning how to prevent falls can help you avoid broken bones and other problems.
+According to the Office of Disease Prevention and Promotion, more than one in four older adults fall each year.
+Learning how to lower your risk of falling can help you avoid broken bones and other problems.
 Broken bones can cause pain and disability, making it harder to do everyday activities, like cooking or taking a shower, without help.

 Here are some things you can do to help prevent falls: